Victaphanta compacta

 Victaphanta compacta, common name the Otway black snail, is a species of carnivorous air-breathing land snail, a terrestrial pulmonate gastropod mollusks in the family Rhytididae.

-The Otway Black Snail Victaphanta compacta is only found in cool temperate rainforests in the Otway Ranges, Victoria, Australia.
+The Otway Black Snail Victaphanta compacta is only found in cold temperate rainforests in Australia.
 It is one of four species of the carnivorous land snails in the genus Victaphanta and is endemic to the Otway Ranges.

 The Otway Black Snail was first described as Paryphanta compacta (Cox and Hedley 1912).
 In 1933 the genus Victaphanta was established (Iredale 1933).

 Distribution

 This species is endemic to Australia and occurs in the Otway Ranges of Victoria.

 Description

 The body of the snail is grey-blue to black.
 The shell is spherical with four whorls and varies from a glossy dark brown to black with varying tinges of yellow-brown on the inner whorl.
-The shell has a maximum diameter of 28mm and is positioned towards the tail of the body.
+The shell has a maximum diameter of 28 mm and is positioned towards the tail of the body.
 The shell is thin, light weight and moderately flexible and composed mostly of conchin.
 The Otway Black Snail can be distinguished from other species of Vicaphanta because of its specific geographic range, globulous shaped shell, lack of an orange frill around its foot and an absence of orange mucus.